-The student loan default rate at Pinal County Community College is 17.0%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Pinal County Community College is 12.2%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do Pinal County Community College Graduates Make?students who graduate from Pinal County Community College with a bachelor's degree go on to jobs where they make an average salary of $34,165 in their early years.
 Unfortunately, this is 20% less that the average college graduate's salary of $42,485 per year.
 However, graduates in your major field may make more.